-Son John "William" Gehman (1895- ? ) was born in May 1895 in Clayton, Washington Township, Berks County.
+Son John "William" Gehman (1895-1964) was born on May 13, 1895 in Clayton, Washington Township, Berks County.
 William married Perma Graber ( ? - ? ).
 Their six children were Jenny Dries, Annie Updegrove, Mary Wolf, Mildred Yerger, Paul Gehman and William Gehman.
 He earned a living as a tile setter for Frank Roman of East Greenville, Montgomery County.
 They were members of Huff's United Church of Christ and lived in Barto/Clayton, Berks County in 1939.
 They moved to Boyertown, with an address circa 1964 of 116 South Franklin Street.
-William died in Pottstown Hospital at the age of 69 on July 28, 1964.
+William died in Pottstown Hospital in Montgomery County at the age of 69 on July 28, 1964.
 Funeral services were conducted in Huff's United Church of Christ.
 An obituary in the Allentown Morning Call said he was survived by 18 grandchildren and eight great-grandchildren.

 ~ Son John Fox ~

 Son John Fuchs (1860- ? ) -- Americanized to "Fox" -- was born in about 1860 in Hereford Township, Berks County.